Gov Obaseki dragged to ECOWAS court over land dispute

 - A joint legal suit is awaiting Governor Godwin Obaseki at the Community Court of Justice of Economic Communities of West African States (ECOWAS)

-- Obsake who recently earmarked several forests reserves for a palm oil project was sued by communities of the earmarked areas
+- Obsaki who recently earmarked several forests reserves for a palm oil project was sued by communities of the earmarked areas

 - The counsel to the plaintiffs prayed to the court to issue an order to stop the Governor Obaseki from taking over the forest reserves